Rithvik09/NBA-Player-Props-Analyzer/README.md

-Certainly!
-Below is the plain text version formatted for direct copy-paste into a blank README file:

 NBA Player Props Analyzer
 Welcome to the NBA Player Props Analyzer project!
 This tool is designed to assist sports bettors in making data-driven decisions by leveraging advanced machine learning models, real-time data updates, and comprehensive basketball analytics.